Manual testing — an indispensable testing method. Part 2

 The human perspective.
 Because humans use the software, therefore, humans should be involved in testing it.
 The tester puts himself in an end-user position, so is more likely to find and solve any usability issues and allows him to understand the problem at an emotional or conceptual level.
 In user experience, there is no replacement for the human eye.

 Bugs can be found where you least expect them.
-Testing the software manually, allows the tester to find bugs even if they don’t necessarily look for them.
+While doing it manually, it allows the tester to find bugs even if they don’t necessarily look for them.
 This is a very important aspect, considering that automation testing can’t find a defect if it wasn’t programmed to do so.

 Automated tests can contain errors and you can’t always rely on them.
 It is true that they can save time with repetitive jobs.
 Also, automation may be too expensive for small projects.
 But for large projects and big products, the higher costs can be worth it.
 It is a great opportunity for continual checking progress but not enough.